 Professor Mumme has served as a visiting professor at the University of Arizona's Guadalajara Summer Program, the American Graduate School for International Management, El Colegio de San Luis Potosi, El Colegio de Sonora, Universidad Autonoma de Ciudad Juarez, and CLE International.
 He is a Non-Resident Research Scholar with the Mexico Center at the James Baker Institute for Policy Studies at Rice University and an affiliate faculty member of the School of Global Environmental Sustainability at Colorado State University.
-Since 2010 he has served as the elected Co-President of the American Association of University Professors Colorado Conference (aaupcolorado.org).
+Since 2010 he has served as the elected Co-President or President of the American Association of University Professors Colorado Conference (aaupcolorado.org).

 He is recipient of the following awards:

 Lifetime Achievement Award, Association for Borderlands Studies (2020)

 College of Liberal Arts Distinguished Service Award, 2017.